usharesoft/appcenter-docs/end-user/en/source/pages/migration/scanning.rst

 	6. Download binary locally by clicking ``Download``.
 	7. Copy the binary on the target environment you want to migrate.
 	8. Open a terminal window and login to the target environment.
 	9. Run the scan command on the running target environment to start a deep scan of the system you want to migrate.
+The binary identifies the packages, files and custom files on the system.

 		By default the scan data will be saved in ``/tmp``.
 You can modify the directory where the data will be saved using the ``-t`` option in order to ensure that there is enough space to save the scan data.
-	The binary runs to identify the packages, files and custom files on the system.

 	10. A report is sent to UForge AppCenter which can be used for migration.
 To view the progress, go back to the ``Migration`` tab and click ``ok``.

-.. note:: The duration of the scan depends on: the power of the machine in the target environment, the complexity of the target environment OS (number of packages installed), the network bandwidth between the target environment and UForge.
+.. note:: The duration of the scan depends on:

+	* the power of the machine in the target environment,
+	* the complexity of the target environment OS (number of packages installed),
+	* the network bandwidth between the target environment and UForge.

 	Scans of typical simple target environments can last about 5 to 15 minutes.
 In the case of larger and more complex target environments, together with poorer bandwidth, one can experience durations up to one hour.

 .. _migration-scan-windows: